photoenix/NumarkMixtrackProFx/README.md

 * Shift + cue = stop and go to track start

 ## Known bugs
-* Starting playback from hotcue or cue button will not "unpause" the deck (play/pause button has to be pressed twice to stop track).
-I think this is a Mixxx bug and don't really know how to handle this.
 * Pressing shift will disable all lights on a deck.
-I don't know how to change this behaviour.